Are Severe Staffing Shortages the “Long COVID” for the Healthcare System?

 COVID-19 has disrupted our healthcare system in unimaginable and incalculable ways.
 While we hope that we may soon emerge from the intense burden created by the crisis, the long-lasting impacts of the pandemic are just beginning to come into focus.
 One of these long-lasting impacts – an adverse side-effect of COVID, if you will – would appear to be an exacerbation of staffing shortages possibly rising to the level of its own public health crisis.

-These concerns dominated a recent meeting of MHQP’s Physician Council, one of the key stakeholder groups that make up MHQP’s unique multi-stakeholder governance structure.
+These concerns dominated a recent meeting of MHQP’s Clinician Council, one of the key stakeholder groups that make up MHQP’s unique multi-stakeholder governance structure.
 Each and every member of this group, representing small and large provider organizations and networks throughout the Commonwealth, expressed alarm at the severe, sustained levels of vacancy rates in their system.
 These vacancies are for every role in a practice – both clinical and support services – in both the ambulatory settings and in the hospitals.

 The direct line from the pandemic to this problem makes me wonder if staffing shortages will be akin to “Long COVID” for the healthcare system – an unexpected and undesirable set of symptoms that stay with us long after the virus has abated.